What is Maifest? What is a Maibaum? Germany Celebrates May Day!

 What is Maifest??

-Maifest (Mayday) May 1st, is the official celebration that marks the arrival of spring.
-Early Germans called Mai/ May “Wunnimanoth” meaning pasture month (the old traditions named months after seasonal activity).
-A time of returning animals to pasture after a cold Winter indoors.
-(The Romans introduced the name Maia, for their goddess of fertility).
-The Pagans saw it as a time of dancing and celebration, of tossing off the darkness and cold of Winter.
-Today it’s mostly a secular celebration.
+Maifest (Mayday), May 1, celebrates the arrival of spring.
+Early Germans called Mai/ May “Wunnimanoth,” meaning pasture month, a time of returning animals to pasture after a cold Winter indoors.
+(The old traditions named months after seasonal activity, while the Romans introduced the name Maia for their goddess of fertility).
+The Pagans saw Maifest as a time of dancing and celebration, of tossing off the darkness and cold of Winter.
+Today, it’s mostly a secular celebration.
 People of the cities and villages will decorate with ribbons and flowers.
-(In the Rhineland, it was custom for a young man to tie colorful ribbons in the garden of a girl he fancied…. during leap years, girls would do the ribbon tying).
 Most towns will erect a Maibaum (May Pole).
-There are bonfires to chase the darkness, and dances to celebrate.
+There are bonfires to chase the darkness and dances to celebrate.
+In the Rhineland, it was customary for a young man to tie colorful ribbons in the garden of a girl he fancied and during leap years, girls would do the ribbon tying.
 As with every German celebration, there are foods and special drinks like Maibock (strong spring beer) and Maibowle ( a wine punch with Waldmeister).

-While people may do their dancing and celebrating on May 1, April 30 is left for the Witches.
+While people may dance and celebrate on May 1, April 30 is reserved for the Witches.
 Walpurgisnacht (April 30) kicks off the Spring Awakening with their annual gathering on the Brocken in the Harz Mountains.

 What is a Maibaum?

 Around the 10th Century, the custom of the Maibaum/Maypole began.
-The young men from the village would go into the woods and find a tall tree, strip it of it’s branches and leaves, then haul it back to the village where it was paraded through town to the main square.
-Craftsmen carved shields or symbols depicting the various town guilds, or clubs that would be attached to crossbeams on the Maibaum.
-A wreath is added to the top, and long ribbons tied to it.
-The Maibaum would be guarded very carefully, since young men from other villages would try to “steal” it and hold the Maypole for ransom.
-(Usually, they could be paid off with beer or a nice lunch in a Gasthaus).
+The young men from the village would go into the woods and find a tall tree, strip it of its branches and leaves, then haul it back to the village, where it’s paraded through town to the main square.
+Craftsmen carved shields or symbols depicting the various town guilds or clubs that were then attached to crossbeams on the Maibaum.
+A wreath tied with long ribbons tops the pole.
+Villagers carefully guard them since young men from other villages will try to “steal” it and hold the Maypole for ransom.
+Although they usually could be paid off with a beer or a nice lunch in a Gasthaus.

-On the first day of May, the Maibaum is erected in the center of the town square or marketplace.
-In some places, the local Schtüzenverein (shooting club) will wake everyone up with cannon or gun fire!
-Once the Maibaum is secure, there is dancing, singing and games.
+The Maibaum is erected in the center of the town square or marketplace.
+In some places, the local Schtüzenverein (shooting club) wakes everyone up with cannon or gunfire!
+Once the Maibaum is secure, there is dancing, singing, and games.

 what is a maibaum